Letter of Agency

 - Include the following suggested language to ensure compliance with the third party authorization (TPA) requirement for consortium members using third parties to file forms on their behalf:

 - “[HCP Name] hereby authorizes [Consortium Leader Name] and its agents to act on its behalf…”

 - “[HCP Name] authorizes [Consortium Leader Name] and its agents to: [HCP Name] authorizes [Consortium Leader Name] and its agents to submit the FCC Form 461…”

 - “By this Letter of Agency, [HCP Name] authorizes [Consortium Leader Name] and its agents to make the certifications included in the FCC Form 461…”

-All LOAs must be submitted to USAC using My Portal.
-To review the step-by-step process, check out the LOA/LOE Submission User Guide.
+You must submit LOAs to USAC using My Portal.
+To review the step-by-step process, review the LOA/LOE Submission User Guide.

 The material on these webpages is provided for general information only and should not be relied upon or used as the sole basis for making decisions without consulting the RHC Program rules, orders, and other primary sources of information.
 Applicants and service providers are ultimately responsible for knowing and complying with all RHC Program rules and procedures.